Gemini API in Ruby: Interactions Client Notes

 }

 The temptation is to point a tool straight at a controller action or service object you already have and call it done.
-Resist it.
-A human using your existing API can read a cluttered table, notice something looks off, click around, recover from a bad guess, and ask a follow-up.
-The model gets one shot at reading your description and parameters, so the interface has to make the right next move obvious on its own.
+I would not do that.
+A human using your existing UI can recover from a vague label or a bad guess.
+The model mostly has the tool name, description, parameters, and whatever context you gave it.
+The tool interface has to make the next move obvious.

 A tool the model can actually use well answers a few questions up front: